Improwised/improwised-new-website/newapp/src/content/blog/platform-engineering-explained-scalable-devops.md

 ## How to Do It

 How you develop an internal platform is almost as valuable as the technologies you use to build it.
-In the Improvised perspective:
+In the improwised perspective:

 **1. Start with little (depth over breadth)**